samtay/so/README.md

 ### selecting a backend
 If you're installing from source, you can choose from a number of available backend rendering engines.
-Note that the package `default` and `windows` feature flags do not have an ncurses dependency, for the sake of simplicity.
+Note that the package `default` and `windows` feature flags do not have an ncurses dependency, for the sake of portability.
 The default backend is [termion](https://github.com/redox-os/termion), a bindless library in pure Rust which seems to work quite well on Linux, MacOS, BSD, and Redox.
 The windows backend is by default